lyonsquark/lyonsquark.github.io/outOfTown.md

 All tollways are marked as such.
 I-55 (Stevenson Expressway) and I-290 (Eisenhower Expressway) have no tolls.
 All other expressways (I-88/Regan, I-294/Tri-State, I-355/Veterans) are tollways.

-### I want to eat someting that I can't get at home
+### I want to eat something that I can't get at home
 We have several favorite ethnic dining options that you may want to try Thursday night and/or if you are staying Sunday.

   - Taste of India, 7243 Kingery Hwy (Route 83), Willowbrook, IL 60527, (630) 323-1333.
 The best Indian food around.
 Great buffet on weekends.